-Urinary tract infections affect more women than men.
-And we are going to discuss natural remedies for UTI in women today
+Urinary tract infections (UTI’s) affect more women than men.
+And we are going to discuss natural remedies/prevention for urinary tract symptoms in women today.

 It is considered the second most common reason why people visit their doctors each year.